bl-sdk/unrealsdk/README.md

 be linked statically.

-While the function calls have a stable cross-compiler ABI, unfortuantly there's one other thing which we can't guarentee: exceptions.
+While the function calls have a stable cross-compiler ABI, unfortuantly there's one other thing which we can't guarantee: exceptions.
 MSVC and GNU have different exception ABIs, so if one travels between two modules with different ABIs, the game will crash.
 While none of the shared functions intentionally throw exceptions, it's impossible to completely avoid an exception travelling between modules - we can't stop a client from throwing during a hook (which is called by the sdk).
 All